 At least one Site is required in order to utilize the CDN.
 The easiest way to create a new Site is to use our Create Site wizard.

-Customers can also feel free to create new Sites for things like development and staging environments, getting full CDN delivery support during the testing and integration processes.
+Sites can also be created for things such as development and staging environments, getting full CDN delivery support during the testing and integration processes.

-Say, for example, that your CSS files require different caching behavior than your images.
+For example, your CSS files might require different caching behavior than your images.
 You may want them to expire from cache every 1 hour, while the images should stay in cache for as long as possible.
-If these files are located in different directories on your server (or in Highwinds Cloud Storage), then you can add Scopes for these directories and then create different CDN Caching Policies for each location.
+If these files are located in different directories on your Origin, then you can add Scopes for these directories and then create different CDN Caching Policies for each location.

-In this example you CSS file might be located at http://www.mydomain.com/styles/file.css, and your images are all in http://www.mydomain.com/images/...
-So you could create new Scopes called:
+In this example, your CSS file is located at http://www.mydomain.com/styles/file.css, and your images are all in http://www.mydomain.com/images/...
+You could create new Scopes named:

 You may add any number of configurations to a Scope, but you do not have to add them all.
 Scopes will inherit configuration policies from their parents (and directories above them), so you only need to add new policies for those configurations that you want to explicitly overwrite for that Scope.